hiteshpakhan/ztm_webdevelopment/L- React.js, React Hooks, Redux - Part 01/README.md

-for react you have to first download the nodejs , the nodejs also comes with the npm
+for react, you have to first download the nodejs , the nodejs also comes with the npm

 nodejs is just a javascript engin that helps you to run the javascript files outside the browser